Conjugated estrogens: Pharmacokinetics

 CEEs are hydrolyzed in the intestines during first-pass metabolism upon oral administration.
 Following their absorption, they are resulfated mainly in the liver also during the first pass.
 Following this, they serve as a circulating reservoir and are slowly rehydrolyzed into their unconjugated active forms.

 Oral CEEs, at a daily dosage of 0.625 mg, achieve estrone and estradiol levels of 150 pg/mL and 30–50 pg/mL, respectively, while a daily oral dosage of 1.25 mg achieves levels of 120–200 pg/mL and 40–60 pg/mL of estrone and estradiol, respectively.
 The oral ingestion of 10 mg CEEs, which contains about 4.5 mg sodium estrone sulfate and 2.5 mg sodium equilin sulfate, produces maximal plasma concentrations of estrone and equilin of 1,400 pg/mL and 560 pg/mL within three and five hours, respectively.
 By 24 hours post-dose of 10 mg, the levels of estrone and equilin fall to 280 pg/mL and 125 pg/mL, respectively.
 Oral CEEs 1.25 mg/daily and oral micronized estradiol 1 mg/daily result in similar plasma concentrations of estrone and estradiol (150–300 pg/mL and 30–50 pg/mL for micronized estradiol, respectively) (oral estradiol is extensively metabolized into estrone during hepatic first-pass metabolism), although this does not account for equilin and other equine estrogens involved in the effects of CEEs, which may be significantly more potent in comparison to estrone.
 The pharmacokinetics of vaginal CEEs and of intravenous CEEs have been studied as well.

-Eoncentrations of equilin that are very high relative to those of other estrogens are produced by typical clinical doses of CEEs.
+Concentrations of equilin that are very high relative to those of other estrogens are produced by typical clinical doses of CEEs.
 With a dosage of 1.25 mg oral CEEs, equilin levels of 1,082 to 2,465 pg/mL have been observed.
 The clinical significance of these levels of equilin is unknown.

 The active forms are metabolized primarily in the liver.
 There is some enterohepatic recirculation of CEEs.
 Following a single oral dose of 0.625 CEEs, the biological half-life of estrone was 26.7 hours, of baseline-adjusted estrone was 14.8 hours, and of equilin was 11.4 hours.